WittmannF/fastai_sklearn_api/README.md

 # FastAI Sklearn Wrapper
 This project has two goals:
-- Allow me to review some coding
+- Allow me to review the FastAI Syntax
 - Provide an easy interface for those more familiar with sklearn and keras style.
 I am also interested in implementing Keras methods like `fit_generator` for loading files that don't fit in the memory.

 ## TODO: Learners: